blukis/publictools/python-gitdeployer/README.md

             - Note (cp command): "*" in cp source path is a shell thing, not a command arg thing. [citation needed].
             - Note: in Windows, "copy" command doesn't seem to work.
 Try xcopy, robocopy.

     - "deployToDir": final deploy destination on the server.
+Absolute path recommended.